Xinjian-Paul-Li/open_data/docs/assignments.md

 5. Submit a screenshot of `htop` showing all cores are crunching numbers.

 Knowledge and skills practiced:
+- Using cloud computing platform;
-- Using command line terminal and Linux system.
+- Using command line terminal and Linux system;
 - Python programming: parallel computing.

 ### Assignment 4: Analysis of social networks (individual/group, 10% points)